materials-data-facility/scythe/docs/source/contributor-guide.rst

 Step 2: Document the Parser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The docstring for a parser must start with a short, one sentence summary of the parser,
+which will be used by our autodocumentation tooling.
+The rest of the documentation should describe what types of files are compatible and
+summarize what types of metadata are generated.

+.. todo:: Actually write these descriptors for the available parsers

 The MaterialsIO project uses JSON documents as the output for all parsers and `JSON Schema <https://json-schema.org/>`_ to describe the content of the documents.
 The BaseParser class includes a property, ``schema``, that stores a description of the output format.
 We recommend writing your description as a separate file and having the ``schema`` property read and output the contents of this file.